-Amazon’s Twitch acquired social networking platform Bebo for $25M to bolster its esports efforts – TechCrunch
+Amazon’s Twitch acquired social networking platform Bebo for up to $25M to bolster its esports efforts – TechCrunch

 A spokesperson for Twitch confirmed the acquisition, which includes both people (around 10 employees) and IP, but declined to provide further comment.

-From what we understand from our sources, Twitch paid $25 million for the company earlier this month, after beating out at least one other bidder, Discord (which itself has been building out its own esports business).
+From what we understand from our sources, Twitch paid up to $25 million for the company earlier this month, after beating out at least two other bidders, Discord (which itself has been building out its own esports business), and… wait for it… Facebook.
+(Our source says the latter offered $20 million.)
 Indeed, LinkedIn profiles for ex-Bebo employees — see here, here, and here — now at Twitch note June as the changeover date.
+(Note: original sources say $25 million, others close to the deal say it was materially less than this.
+As you know, these things can be described differently depending on who is doing the describing.)

 It has been a long and winding road for Bebo over the years.
 Starting out way back in 2005 by Michael and Xochi Birch as an early social networking site, Bebo quickly became the market leader in a couple of English-speaking countries, specifically UK and Ireland.